Protecting Assets De Facto Relationships: 2 Essential Tools for Asset Protection

 How to Protect Your Assets in a De Facto Relationship?

-In protecting assets de facto relationship, consider entering into a Binding Financial Agreement (BFA) with your partner.
+In protecting your assets while in a de facto relationship, consider entering into a Binding Financial Agreement (BFA) with your partner.

 These legal documents outline how assets will be divided in the event of a separation.